 #2: Irish Wolfhound

-The Irish Wolfhound is a breed famed for its abilities as a sighthound.
+The runner-up on our list of tall dog breeds, the Irish Wolfhound is famed for its abilities as a sighthound.
 While other sighthounds may run faster, the Irish Wolfhound earned respect from hunters thanks to its ability to take down large prey.
 Males stand at least 32 inches tall and frequently reach 35 inches tall, while females stand at least 28 inches tall.
 At their tallest, Irish Wolfhounds can stand 37 inches at the withers.
 On average, they stand taller than any other breed, although the Great Dane can reach taller heights at the maximum.
 Also prized by shepherds as guard dogs for livestock, Irish Wolfhounds possess powerful, muscular frames.
 Their rough coat comes in many shades including grey, red, black, white, or fawn.
 Despite their large sizes, most Irish Wolfhounds act quite introverted and reserved.
 They require firm but gentle leadership and can operate independently when required.

 #1: Great Dane